 Yields about 60 cookies

-6) Much to the chagrin of my family, I quickly send food to the freezer.
+Much to the chagrin of my family, I quickly send food to the freezer.
 I like really fresh, and to retain that fresh, just baked taste, I wrap well and in the freezer they go.
 Thawing is quick and the butter maintains its fresh dairy flavor.
 My favorite container is a tin to prevent breaking.